IIIF/api/source/api/presentation/3.0/index.md

 The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.

  * A Collection _MUST_ have at least one label.<br/>
-   Clients _MUST_ process label on a Collection.
+   Clients _MUST_ render label on a Collection.
  * A Manifest _MUST_ have at least one label.<br/>
-   Clients _MUST_ process label on a Manifest.
+   Clients _MUST_ render label on a Manifest.
  * A Sequence  _MAY_ have one or more labels, and if there are multiple Sequences in a single Manifest then they _MUST_ each have at least one label.<br/>
-   Clients _SHOULD_ support multiple Sequences, and if they do, _MUST_ process label on a Sequence.
+   Clients _SHOULD_ support multiple Sequences, and if they do, _MUST_ render label on a Sequence.
+Clients _MAY_ render label on a single Sequence.
  * A Canvas _SHOULD_ have at least one label.<br/>
-   Clients _MUST_ process label on a Canvas, and _MUST_ generate a label for Canvases that do not have them.
+   Clients _MUST_ render label on a Canvas, and _MUST_ generate a label for Canvases that do not have them.
  * A content resource _MAY_ have one or more labels, and if there is a choice of content resource for the same Canvas, then they _SHOULD_ each have at least one label.<br/>
-   Clients _MAY_ process label on content resources, and _MUST_ process them when part of a Choice.
+   Clients _MAY_ render label on content resources, and _MUST_ render them when part of a Choice.
  * A Range _SHOULD_ have at least one label. <br/>
-   Clients _MUST_ process label on a Range.
+   Clients _MUST_ render label on a Range.
  * An AnnotationCollection _MUST_ have at least one label.<br/>
-   Clients _MUST_ process label on an AnnotationCollection.
+   Clients _MUST_ render label on an AnnotationCollection.
  * Other resource types _MAY_ have labels.<br/>
-   Clients _MAY_ process label on other resource types.
+   Clients _MAY_ render label on other resource types.

-__Example:__
 ``` json-doc
 {"label": {"en": ["Label Value"]}}
 ```